https-haley/Software-Engineering---Laser-Tag/README.md

 sudo apt install -y git
 ```

-### To download the project onto your local machine or virtual machine, clone the repository using Git:
+### To download the project onto your virtual machine, clone the repository using Git:

 Run these commands in the VM terminal.